johnpolacek/bucket-cms/README.md

 npx create-next-app@latest
 ```

-Once you have a Next.js project, you can add Bucket CMS:
+Once you have a Next.js project, you can create Bucket CMS inside it:

 ```
-npx bucket-cms-cli
+npx create-bucket-cms
 ```